Sley530/CS-1103-UoPeople/README.md

 - UNIT 5: More Generic Programming.
 - UNIT 6: Files and Networking; Advanced GUI Programming.
 - UNIT 7: Actions and Buttons; Complex Components and MVC.
-- UNIT 8: Some GUI Programming
+- UNIT 8: Some GUI Programming.